OfficeDev/office-js-docs-pr/docs/testing/debug-office-add-ins-on-ipad-and-mac.md

 > 3. Resize the dialog to its original size.
 > 4. Use the inspector as required.

-## Clearing the Office application's cache on a Mac or iPad
+## Clearing the Office application's cache on a Mac

 Add-ins are often cached in Office for Mac, for performance reasons.
 Normally, the cache is cleared by reloading the add-in.
 If more than one add-in exists in the same document, the process of automatically clearing the cache on reload might not be reliable.

 On a Mac, you can clear the cache manually by deleting the contents of the `~/Library/Containers/com.Microsoft.OsfWebHost/Data/` folder.

 [!include[additional cache folders on Mac](../includes/mac-cache-folders.md)]

-On an iPad, you can call `window.location.reload(true)` from JavaScript in the add-in to force a reload.
-Alternatively, you can reinstall Office.